garboy/garboy.github.io/_posts/2019-11-07-branchings.md

 4. Merge only PR is reviewed, and go-live it immediately.

 *Pros.*

-1. Simple and effective.
+Simple and effective.
-2. Mergeing often, deploy often, Minimize unreleased code, inline with lean and continuous delivery best practices.
+Mergeing often, deploy often, Minimize unreleased code, inline with lean and continuous delivery best practices.

 *Cons*

-1. not suitable for those fixed window and release train model.
+not suitable for those fixed window and release train model.
 Such as iOS apps, you have to wait Apple review and approve your artifacts, then you go live.
 That will leave a gap between code in master and code in market.

+---

+### Concordya flow

+1. 2 long-lived branches, master and dev.
+2. developers can commit to dev directly, without code review.
+3. when **Code Freeze** day comes, gate keeper will merge dev into master, and CI will deploy master to staging environment.
+4. only bug fixes will be allowed, and direct commit to master in this period of time.
+5. each deployed will be tagged as 'x.x.x-rc?', and tagged as 'x.x.x' after go live.
+6. merge back to dev, move on to another sprint.

 ---

 ## Reference

 .
 [Git Flow](https://nvie.com/posts/a-successful-git-branching-model/)
 .
 [GitHub Flow](https://guides.github.com/introduction/flow/)
 .
 [GitLab Flow](https://about.gitlab.com/blog/2014/09/29/gitlab-flow/)